pablo-git8/spark-project/README.md

    Open your web browser and go to [http://localhost:8080](http://localhost:8080).
 You should see the Apache Spark master's web UI.

 4. **Access PostgreSQL Database:**
    Connect to the PostgreSQL database using the credentials specified in the .env file, accessible via SQL clients or notebooks in JupyterLab.
+The database will be accessible with your credentials in `127.0.0.1/0.0.0.0:5432`, if not, try `host.docker.internal:5432`.

 If you are unable to access these interfaces, consult the container logs for troubleshooting: